-These components are terpenes, aromatic molecule secreted inside the tiny resin glands of cannabis flowers.
+Those components are terpenes, aromatic molecules secreted inside the tiny resin glands of cannabis flowers.

 Terpenes produce a citrusy aroma in some strains, fruity and sweet notes in others and, while some may smell and taste like lavender, others can be more earthy and pungent.
 Certain strains even smell like cheese.
 But, it’s not all about the smell.

-Terpenes also produce a wide range of medical effects and that is exactly what’s so captivating about them in the first place.
-There are at least 80-100 terpenes unique to cannabis and the combination of terpenes and cannabinoids is actually responsible for the entire success of medical cannabis that we all appreciate today.
+Terpenes also produce a wide range of medical effects and there are at least 80-100 terpenes unique to cannabis — the combination of terpenes and cannabinoids is responsible for the entire success of medical cannabis.

 What are terpenes and what is their use?

-Terpenes are organic chemicals produced by most plants, and even some animals like swallowtail butterflies and termites.
-The word “terpene” is also often used to refer to terpenoids, oxygenated derivatives of terpenes.
+Terpenes are organic chemicals produced by most plants, and even some animals such as swallowtail butterflies and termites.
+Terpenes are volatile aromatic molecules — molecules that evaporate easily.

-These substances have two very important roles in every plant’s life: to protect the flowers from predators and to produce resin.
+These substances have two very important roles in every plant’s life: terpenes are the primary component of resin and they protect the flowers from predators.

-They are a major part of resin and are heavily used in the production of essential oils, so they are a good fit for medical and beauty products.
-That is why terpenes made their way into the fragrance industry, as well as conventional and alternative medicine.
-They are most commonly used in aromatherapy, but they’re also synthetically made as flavors and aromas and as food additives.
+Terpenes are used in the production of essential oils, in natural health and beauty products, in the fragrance and aromatherapy industry, as well as in conventional and alternative medicine.
+They are also synthetically created for use as flavoring and food additives.

-There are a few more fun facts about terpenes: natural rubber is made of terpenes, as are many steroids.
-Also, it wouldn’t hurt to know that an organic and completely natural maple syrup contains about 300 terpenes, which is why it’s so yummy in the first place.
+Here are a few more fun facts about terpenes: natural rubber is made of terpenes, as are many steroids.
+Maple syrup contains about 300 different terpenes, which is why it’s so yummy.